HasanC14/Islamic-Prayer-Time/README.md

 ## Installation

-1. Download the extension from the [releases page](https://github.com/<your-username>/prayer-time-chrome-extension/releases).
+1. Download the extension from the extension file.
 2. Unzip the file.
 3. In Chrome, open the extensions page (chrome://extensions).
 4. Enable developer mode by clicking the toggle switch in the top right corner.